ModbusScope/ModbusScope/docs/pages/user_manual.md

 ## Import register definitions from mbc file

-The *.mbc* file is provided and used for the registers in *ModbusControl*.
-Since this is the easiest way, click on *Import from .mbc file*.
-You can also open this window by dragging and dropping the *.mbc* file in the main screen of *ModbusScope*.
+The *.MBC* file is provided and used for the registers in *ModbusControl*.
+Since this is the easiest way, click on *Import from MBC file*.
+You can also open this window by dragging and dropping the MBC file in the main screen of *ModbusScope*.

 ![image](../_static/user_manual/register_settings_dialog.png)